felipenmartins/Robotics-Simulation-Labs/Lab9/ReadMe.md

 ## Solution
 No solution is provided for this lab.
+This is a challenging lab!
+If you need help, please refer to the Jupyter Notebook [Dijkstra's Algorithm for Robotic Path Planning](https://github.com/felipenmartins/Mobile-Robot-Control/blob/main/path_planning_dijkstra.ipynb) for a detailed explanation on how to implement the algorithm in Python.

 ## Challenge
 This challenge has two parts: